+p.
+09. 00 o man and help of them tator a

 27-31

+Wed- Mentor support

+Fri

-Wed-Fri Mentor support Complete at least one observation of the student teaching and provide feedback.
+Complete at least one observation of the student teaching and provide feedback.
 Mentor meeting and student reflection.

+Trainee activity

-Trainee activity Work towards your own targets with agreement from your mentor.
-Focus on TS As agreed with your mentor
+Work towards your own targets with agreement from your mentor.

+Focus on TS

+As agreed with your mentor

 32 EASTER HOLIDAYS

 33 EASTER HOLIDAYS

-34- 35 Mentor support Complete at least one observation of the student teaching and provide feedback.
+34- 35 Complete at least one observation of the student teaching and provide feedback.
 Mentor meeting and student reflection.
-Trainee activity

--

-Work towards your own targets with agreement from your mentor.
+Trainee activity Work towards your own targets with agreement from your mentor.
 Focus on TS

 As agreed with your mentor

 36

-Wed-Fri Adoptive practice week School-based sessions

-Trainee takes on the full responsibilities of a teacher for one week providing the mentor is confident that they are ready.
-Broad Area of Need 4: Sensory and/or physical needs
+Wed- Fri Trainee takes on the full responsibilities of a teacher for one week providing the mentor is confident that they are ready.
+School-based sessions Broad Area of Need 4: Sensory and/or physical needs

-37
+37 Wed- Fri Mentor support

-Wed-Fri Mentor support Complete at least one observation of the student teaching and provide feedback.
+Complete at least one observation of the student teaching and provide feedback.
 Mentor meeting and student reflection.
-Summative Assessment School-based sessions Brigshaw Learning Partnership Webinar 6

-38 Hand in TLA
+Summative Assessment School-based sessions Brigshaw Learning Partnership Webinar 6 38 Hand in TLA